Kotlin/KEEP/proposals/bound-callable-references.md

 ## Possible future advancements

+There are a few possible improvements which are related to this proposal, but do not seem necessary at the moment and thus can be implemented later.

 ### Empty left-hand side

 - For a class member (or an extension), empty LHS of a callable reference (or a class literal) may mean `this`.
 The rationale is: inside the class `bar()` is equivalent to `this.bar()`, so `::bar` may be equivalent to `this::bar`.